 5. Optional: Add a squirt of pure castile liquid soap.

 This homemade cleaner not only goes a long way, it works out to be much more cost-effective than store-bought at around 30¢ for 500mL.

 Here is one necessity you almost certainly can skip: bottled water.
 Water has stayed on in Wuhan, at the chaotic centre of the coronavirus spread.
 So even if you are committed to self-isolating, your H20 comes into your house much more easily than food does - via a tap!

-Crema Joe is the go-to for thousands of Aussie's who've made to switch to our planet-friendly coffee pods.
+Crema Joe is the go-to for thousands of Aussie's who've already made the switch to our planet-friendly coffee pods.